Skip to main content

 • GeoBrix RasterX (rx.rst_*): rst_h3_tessellate, rst_h3_tessellateexplode, rst_memsize, rst_initnodata, rst_boundingbox, rst_srid, rst_tryopen, rst_summary, rst_metadata, rst_numbands, rst_frombands, rst_fromcontent, rst_merge_agg (aggregator), rst_clip, rst_isempty.

-• GeoBrix readers/writers: shapefile_ogr (zipped shapefiles without unzipping), gdal (GTiff reader + writer with mode("append") and option("ext", "tif")), binaryFilerst_fromcontent pattern.
+• GeoBrix readers/writers: shapefile_gbx (zipped shapefiles without unzipping), gtiff_gbx (GeoTIFF reader + writer; the writer takes an exact (source, tile) schema with nameCol for deterministic filenames), binaryFilerst_fromcontent pattern.

 • Databricks built-in ST / H3 (DBF.*): st_geomfromwkt, st_transform, st_buffer, st_simplify, st_astext, st_asgeojson, st_aswkb, st_asewkb, st_centroid, st_envelope, h3_tessellateaswkb, h3_boundaryasgeojson, h3_boundaryaswkt, h3_toparent, h3_kring.